-I hesitate to write this, since almost everything I do in a creative and work nature is done on a computer.
-But a book was released a couple of years ago that makes the case that computers may be making us dumb.
+hesitate to write this, since almost everything I do in a creative and work nature is done on a computer.
+But a new book makes the case that computers may be making us dumb.

 Nicholas Carr, author of The Glass Cage, says that automation erodes our skills, causing what he calls “automation complacency.”
 With computers programmed to perform tasks with greater accuracy, and without experiencing fatigue or boredom, our own skills are gradually wasting away.